-- Employ specialist PE coaches to work alongside teachers in lessons to increase their subject knowledge and confidence in PE
+- Employ a specialist PE coach to work alongside teachers in lessons to increase their subject knowledge and confidence in PE

 - Pay external sports coaches to run competitions, or to increase pupils’ participation in national school games competitions

 - Provide extra, additional equipment to ensure that the PE curriculum can be taught effectively

 - Transport children to more inclusive sporting opportunities and competitions and release teachers to accompany the children

 - Access further specialist coaching through the School Games Organiser, for example cricket